makeitlabs/ratt/firmware/rpi/yocto-build/README.md

 ### Source the yocto environment before running bitbake

-    source /u/rpi/poky-sumo/oe-init-build-env ~/ratt/firmware/rpi/yocto-build
+    source ~/ratt/firmware/rpi/yocto-build/scripts/build-env.sh

-_Ignore the common suggested build target text that is spit out here - we don't build those targets for RATT._
+_Ignore the common suggested build target text that is displayed here, as we don't build those targets for RATT._

 ### Start a build of the RATT image

     bitbake ratt-image

 _Wait a long time..._  2-3 hours typically.
-More RAM, faster disk, and more/faster cores will help but it's building a lot of stuff.
+More RAM, faster disk, and more/faster cores will help but it builds a lot of stuff.
 Yocto Project does a good job at determining deltas and dependencies, so subsequent builds of small changes are comparably much quicker.

+## Mounting Image on Loop Filesystem

+The Linux loop filesystem can be used to mount the four partitions of a RATT SD image (boot, rootfs1, rootfs2, and data).
+This allows exploration and modification of the contents of the SD image, which will be saved back to the monolithic SD image once unmounted.
+When the image is later copied to a physical SD card, those changes will persist.
+Generally speaking, only changes to the data partition should be made.
+This partition is intended to persist across Mender system updates, and is used to contain configuration information specific to that node.
+If you find you need to make changes to the contents of the data or boot partitions, it's generally more appropriately done as a Yocto recipe.
+The only exception might be provisioning (e.g. copying certificates), but, again, these should generally be placed on the data partition as it will persist across future updates.

+To make this process easier, I created the `sdimg_util.sh` script.
+It makes mounting and unmounting loop filesystems easier.

+To get started, you first must create the mount points.
+Note, change `user:user` to reflect your unix username.

+   sudo mkdir /mnt/sdimg
+   sudo chown user:user /mnt/sdimg
+   mkdir /mnt/sdimg/bootfs
+   mkdir /mnt/sdimg/rootfs1
+   mkdir /mnt/sdimg/rootfs2
+   mkdir /mnt/sdimg/datafs

+Once created, you may mount a previously created SD image using the following command:

+     ~/ratt/firmware/rpi/yocto-build/scripts/sdimg_util.sh mount

+You can then browse and manipulate the files contained in the image via the mount points in `/mnt/sdimg`.
+Once done, you must unmount the SD image using the command:

+     ~/ratt/firmware/rpi/yocto-build/scripts/sdimg_util.sh umount

+In particular, make sure you remember to unmount before doing another `bitbake` build.

+### Image Configuration

+The most critical thing to configure in a RATT SD image is the wireless network configuration.
+As long as a RATT node can get onto the network, you can later SSH into it to provision it with node-specific configuration, certificates, etc.  All other forms of login are disabled in the image by default, so that's why it's critical to perform this step.
+Wireless network config is done via the `wpa_supplicant.conf` file, which lives in the `/data/etc` directory on the RATT image.
+This allows the configuration to persist across Mender updates, which would normally overwrite/swap the root filesystems that contain `/etc`.

+A template for this file is included in `~/ratt/firmware/rpi/yocto-build/scripts/templates/etc/wpa_supplicant.conf-example`.
+Copy this file to `wpa_supplicant.conf` in the same directory, and edit it to set your SSID and PSK for your wireless network.
+You can configure multiple networks if you want.
+Note that there is a `.gitignore` file in this directory which will ignore the copied file, so you don't accidentally commit it with passwords visible.

+Check through the `templates` directory to see what other files may be configured for an image.
+Anything that is provided as an `-example` can be copied to the same filename, sans `-example` and it will be copied to the data filesystem in the next step.

+The `sdimg_util.sh` script has a function to copy the template files to the mounted SD image.
+First mount the SD image, per instructions in the last section.
+Then run the following commmand:

+    ~/ratt/firmware/rpi/yocto-build/scripts/sdimg_util.sh template

+The script will check that the SD image is mounted before it copies.
+It will copy all files from the templates directory tree that aren't ending in `-example` and aren't `.gitignore`, so be careful what files you leave around in there.

-## Copying to SD Card
+## Copy Image to SD Card

-(Note: this section needs to be updated to reflect changes in the image now that Mender is integrated -- the following info is out of date)

-### Configuration

-If you want WLAN to come up and automatically connect to your access point, you must set up a the `wpa_supplicant.conf` file before you deploy the image to the SD card.
-There is template config included.
-Copy this file to `wpa_supplicant.conf` in the same `scripts` directory, and edit it to set up your access point.
-A pre-configured file is not provided in the repository for obvious security reasons.
-If you do not edit this file, the WLAN will not come up automatically.

-This is the template in `~/ratt/firmware/rpi/meta-ratt/scripts/wpa_supplicant.conf-example`.
-Note that the critical sections are commented out.

-    ctrl_interface=/var/run/wpa_supplicant
-    ap_scan=1

-    #network={
-    #    key_mgmt=WPA-PSK
-    #    ssid="<ssid>"
-    #    psk="<pass>"
-    #}

-    # open network
-    #network={
-    #    key_mgmt=NONE
-    #    ssid="<ssid>"
-    #}

-    ctrl_interface=/var/run/wpa_supplicant
-    ap_scan=1

-Example config for a WPA-PSK network, saved to `~/ratt/firmware/rpi/meta-ratt/scripts/wpa_supplicant.conf`:

-    network={
-        key_mgmt=WPA-PSK
-        ssid="MyNetwork"
-        psk="2secure4u"
-    }

-# open network
-    #network={
-    #    key_mgmt=NONE
-    #    ssid="<ssid>"
-    #}
+If you had the SD image mounted with the loop filesystem, be sure to first unmount, following the directions above.

-### Find the SD card device with `lsblk`
+### Find the SD Card Device

 Insert the SD card into your USB reader, and make sure the USB device is attached to the Virtual Machine.
-You can usually see the device via kernel messages in `dmesg` but the `lsblk` program will also list out all block devices and partition sizes.
+If you're using VirtualBox be sure to install the extensions and configure your VM for xHCI USB so you can get the fastest copy possible.

+Run the following:

+    ~/ratt/firmware/rpi/yocto-build/scripts/sdimg_util.sh findsd

+Example output is as follows:

+    Here are your disk devices...

-    NAME   MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT sdf      8:80   1  3.7G  0 disk
+    NAME   MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT sda      8:0    0  100G  0 disk
-    ├─sdf1   8:81   1   64M  0 part
-    └─sdf2   8:82   1  3.6G  0 part
-    sr0     11:0    1 1024M  0 rom
-    sda      8:0    0  100G  0 disk
+    ├─sda1   8:1    0  512M  0 part /boot/efi
     ├─sda2   8:2    0    1K  0 part
-    ├─sda5   8:5    0    8G  0 part [SWAP]
-    └─sda1   8:1    0   92G  0 part /
+    └─sda5   8:5    0 99.5G  0 part /

-_SD device is `/dev/sdf` in the above example, but it will likely appear as a different device on your machine!_
+    sdc      8:32   1 14.9G  0 disk
+    └─sdc1   8:33   1  3.7G  0 part /media/steve/rootfs

+    Your SD card may be:
+    /dev/sdc  14.9G disk

+In the above example, `/dev/sdc` is the SD card device.
+Be sure you have the correct device if you're at all unsure, and note that it may change if your system configuration changes!
+You can potentially lose data by overwriting your hard disk image if you specify the wrong device for the next step!

-### Make Partitions
+### Write Image

-Use the meta-rpi script to make the two necessary partitions on the SD card (need to know device above).

-    cd ~/ratt/firmware/rpi/meta-ratt/scripts

-sudo ./mk2parts.sh sdf

-### Make a temporary mount point

-Some of the utility scripts have this mount point hard coded, so make sure it exists.

-    sudo mkdir /media/card

-### Copy boot partition:

-_Note, replace `sdf` with your actual SD card device, and be careful!_

-    source ./ratt_card_env.sh
-    ./copy_boot.sh sdf

-### Copy root filesystem:

-_Note, replace `sdf` with your actual SD card device, and be careful!_
+Run the following command (substituting your actual SD card device for `/dev/sdX`):

-    ./copy_rootfs.sh sdf ratt ratt-test

-This script takes several args:
-    copy_rootfs.sh [SD device] [image name minus the -image] [hostname]
+    ~/ratt/firmware/rpi/yocto-build/scripts/sdimg_util.sh write /dev/sdX

-Note: This can be pretty slow to finish (minutes to potentially tens of minutes depending on quality of card and speed of your card reader/writer).
+Note: This can be pretty slow to finish (5-10 minutes depending on speed of your card and reader/writer).
+Wait for the activity LED to stop blinking on your card reader before you remove the card, even if the script says it has completed.

 # Yocto / OpenEmbedded References